1. What should I do if I think my child has special educational needs?

 - Teachers and teaching assistants meet regularly to plan to meet a student’s needs

-- The quality of teaching for students with SEN and provision across the school is efficiently managed
+- The quality of teaching for students with SEND and provision across the school is efficiently managed

-The Senior SEN Teaching Assistant will ensure that:
+The Senior SEND Teaching Assistant will ensure that:

 - There is high quality support in place in classrooms